4 Package Contents

 6. Build and install (Section 4.8)

-Because there are usually lots of errors to fix, it is sensible to build the package slowly, testing with Check frequently.
+Because there are usually lots of errors to fix, it is sensible to build the package slowly, testing it frequently.

 4.2 Tests